 1. Look for a tag under one of the diff cover bolts in the 9 o'clock position.
 This will tell you what ratio the Jeep originally had and likely should still have.
 If someone would have regeared it, chances are they would not put the tag back on.
 Here is an example of an axle tag you would find on a TJ axle:

-2. Request a build sheet from a Jeep dealer.
+or request a build sheet from a Jeep dealer.
 This will tell you the ratio the Jeep should have left the factory with.
-Build sheets can be wrong and axles can be regeared or swapped out, so I would not trust this much.
+Build sheets can be wrong and axles can be regeared or swapped out, so this does not guarantee 100% accuracy.